megaluck/documentation/docs/introduction/06-Base-App.rst

 some kind of smart contract.
 In particular, any box could be logically split in two parts: Box and BoxData (box data is included in the box).
 The Box itself represents the entity in the blockchain, i.e. all operations like create/open etc. are performed on boxes.
 Box data contains information about the entity like value, proposition address and any custom data.
-Every box has its own unique boxId (do not be confused with box type id which is used for serialization).
+Every box has its own unique boxId (not be confused with box type id which is used for serialization).
 That box id is calculated for each box by next function:

 ::